OlisaNsonwu/diyar/cran-comments.md

 ## Resubmission
 This is a resubmission.
 Summary of changes below:
+*Packages in Suggests used conditionally
+*New functions
+*Minor bug fixes
+*Updated package to v.0.3.1

+## Test environments
+* Windows 10 (local machine), R 4.0.2
+* win-builder (release)
+* Debian Linux (rhub)
+* Ubuntu Linux (rhub)

+## R CMD check results
+There were no ERRORs or WARNINGs on the Ubuntu and win-builder test environments.

+## Downstream dependencies
+*Checked downstream dependencies - All passed

+## Resubmission
+This is a resubmission.
+Summary of changes below:
 *Optimised functions
 *New functions and functionalities
 *Updated documentation and vignettes